Cayo Largo del Sur

 Today, pristine beach, scuba diving, and wildlife draw tourists to the island, but no people live there permanently; locals who work in the hotels stay for about 20 days, then return to their families on nearby islands.
 There are five all-inclusive resort hotels on the island.

-Travellers to Cayo Largo del Sur should be advised nudism is legal in Cayo Largo and is practiced on the periphery of the resorts in designated areas, and on the many desolate stretches of beaches (20km) on this island.
+Travellers to Cayo Largo del Sur should be advised nudism is legal in Cayo Largo and is practised on the periphery of the resorts in designated areas, and on the many desolate stretches of beaches (20km) on this island.
 Typically, the fine white sand is packed hard on the surf’s edge and allows easy walking.

 Possibly one of the best beaches on the planet can be found here, isolated and remote enough to enjoy it your way, even if it means taking it all off!